christianbon/monira/README.md

 # monira
-Create a simple task monitoring app, using vue and golang
+Simple task monitoring app, using vue and golang